 The computer generation doesn’t care about privacy.
 Privacy has taken its rightful place beside the touch tone telephone and the cassette tape deck as Things That Are Vintage.

 There will be nothing left to discover about you, much less about a celebrity.
 We are already subjected 24/7 to their marital disputes, preliminary hearings, and sonograms.

-I used to write a letter to my guy every day, as I sat down at my desk before starting work.
+I wrote a letter to my guy every day, as I sat down at my desk before starting work.
 They weren’t handwritten, which isn’t required for famous person letters, or even for ordinary person letters, but were printed out from the computer.
 Those letters have disappeared, and my biographer will be the poorer without them.

 I wrote and received dozens of letters when I was a girl, up until I was in my early twenties.
 I have saved some of them, but I threw many away.
 I would rack my brain trying to find different ways to write letters to my friends when I was in middle and high school.

-Once I even used toilet paper.
+Once I wrote a letter on toilet paper.
 It was unused, and was easily flushed so that sensitive information could not be shared.

-I am not sure whether I could find my friends now after all these years, so how is a biographer going to find them and tromp through their attics?
+I’m not sure whether I could find my friends now after all these years, so how is a biographer going to find them and tromp through their dusty attics?

-Whether they have dusty attics or not is an entirely different matter.
-In Julia’s case, she apparently kept everything.
+Whether they have dusty attics or not is moot.
+In Julia’s case, she kept everything.
 Her biographer found some diaries she’d written as a young woman stored away in the basement.

 You must begin now to write letters, so that there will be a reason your biographer was arrested for trespassing and is in jail.